aNitMotD/zr-ux/docs/appendix/ai-implicit-experiment-preemptive-block-edge-case.md

-## Edge Case: AI-Initiated Experience-Based Experiment Structure Detected During Preemptive Risk Simulation (Preemptively Blocked)
+## AI-Initiated Experiential Validation Shift Edge Case

 ### Summary
 This edge case documents a situation in which, **during preemptive risk simulation of a hypothetical future experience**, a human detected that an AI response had shifted beyond normal interpretive expansion into a **structure designed to induce experiential validation**.